27 Aug The hidden costs of a payroll letter of credit

 We understand what it’s like to run a small business and can totally relate to the appeal of a fully managed payroll service where you can set and forget.
 However, when you’re required to provide a letter of credit for that service it just doesn’t stack up.

 FlexiTime will never take money out of your bank account so we don’t require a payroll letter of credit.
-Instead, we make it easy for you to pay your employees and IRD yourself (or we can take care of your PAYE payments for you with our PAYE Service).
+Instead, we make it easy for you to pay your employees and IRD yourself.

 When you finalise a pay, FlexiTime automatically creates a bank file.
 All you have to do is log in to your business banking account, upload the bank file and check and confirm the payments.
 It literally takes two minutes and saves you a lot of hassle and expense.